Rhinoceros auklet: Reproduction

 Breeding occurs in the early summer months, ranging from May to June.
 The auklet nests in burrows dug into the soil, or in natural caves and cavities between 1 and 5 m deep.
 It prefers nesting sites on slight inclines to aid take-off, as it is a poor flier.
 A single egg is incubated by both parents for 30–35 days.
 The semiprecocial chick is then fed each night with a bill full of fish (in the manner of puffins) for 35–45 days.
 This nocturnal behaviour is believed to be a response to predation and kleptoparasitism by gulls.

 Rhinoceros auklets are monogamous, and although they migrate across similar areas during the non-breeding season, pair-mates migrate separately.
 However, they do synchronize their foraging activity once they return to the colony during the pre-laying period.

-Feeding
+Diet and feeding

 At sea, rhinoceros auklets feed on fish, with some krill and squid taken also.
 They feed inshore during the breeding season in the midwater.
 To catch their prey, they dive as deep as 57 meters (187 ft) for as long as 148 seconds.

 Diet studies of nesting rhinoceros auklets show that their diet is variable depending on the location of the bird's nest.
 At one island located near the Salish Sea off of the Washington coast, auklets feed mainly on sand lance, while at a separate island also off of the Washington coast, auklets feed on anchovy and smelt.

-Evolution and prehistoric species

-The genus Cerorhinca evolved in the North Pacific, apparently in the mid-late Miocene.
-Although today only one species remains, it used to be much more diverse, both in number of species and in distribution.
-Fossils have been found as far south as Baja California.
-The first record of the clade from the Atlantic Ocean was reported by Smith et al. (2007) and suggests that the biogeographic history of Cerorhinca is more complex than previously thought.
-Known prehistoric species are: